ar5had/webpack-notes/README.md

 # webpack-notes
-simple webpack notes.
+Simple webpack notes.
 Reading these notes along with [Webpack Fundamental Course](https://app.pluralsight.com/library/courses/webpack-fundamentals/table-of-contents) by Joe Eames will benifit you the most.
-Feel free to fork it add your notes.
+Feel free to fork it add make a pr to add your notes.

 ## TOC